supa2/Automaton/Automaton-Machine-class.md

 Returns true if the object is in sleeping state (which is the case if the current state has the ATM\_SLEEP constant on the ON\_LOOP column).
 A machine in a sleeping state does not execute its event loop and does not call its action() handler, it does, however, process incoming messages.

 By setting the v argument to a non zero value the machine is brought into a sleeping state.
-By setting the v value to zero the machine is put to sleep.
+By setting the v value to zero the machine is woken up.

 ```c++
 if ( led1.sleep() ) {